 The pre-fab culture Spitz describes is a real thing, and she's really singing about it with seeming sincerity.
 Though New York-based outlets are understandably upset (with some exceptions) that someone is capitalizing on their hometown in a such a lame fashion, it's hard to be upset at someone commercializing an intentionally commercial concept.
 Moreover, it's not like the idea-vs.-place struggle is new.
 Manhattanites figured out long ago that while feeling protective of your territory is one thing, getting upset about other people's ideas of what that place means is pointless.

-“You have to remember that everyone since the dawn of time has bitched about New York and what it’s become, but nobody owns New York,” Spitz says.
-“When Bob Dylan came here, they said the scene was dead.
+"You have to remember that everyone since the dawn of time has bitched about New York and what it’s become, but nobody owns New York," Spitz says.
+"When Bob Dylan came here, they said the scene was dead.
 When the Dutch came, they probably said the scene was dead.
-One of the great and terrible things about New York is that we expect the real, and this is clearly not ‘the real’ — but also it’s bullshit to think that we own it.”
+One of the great and terrible things about New York is that we expect the real, and this

 Just as Manhattan — like Paris and Los Angeles and Tokyo — has had to come to grips with existing as both a place and an idea at the same time, it's too late to take back "Brooklyn," even if the idea's existence is still novel.
 "Personally, I lived on Bedford and Grand in 1992 and there was nothing there, and I go to Williamsburg now and I feel like I’m in the Twilight Zone," Spitz says.
 "The fact that any of this is happening is rather strange to me, even though I wrote a book about it."